jonjohnson34/collegepool/README.md

 TO DO's

+    on the list of spreads, add contrast with every other line.

 	AFTER SIGNING IN
 		- set the picks page to only allow 3 locked games (Done)
 		- make sure all games are filled out.
 (Done)